ksu-cs-textbooks/cis526/content/02-http/06-request-headers.md

 Accept-Encoding: gzip
 ```

-Indicates that the browser knows how to accepted content compressed in the [Gzip format](https://en.wikipedia.org/wiki/Gzip).
+Indicates that the browser knows how to accept content compressed in the [Gzip format](https://en.wikipedia.org/wiki/Gzip).

 Note that request headers are a subset of _message headers_ that apply specifically to requests.
 There are also message headers that apply only to HTTP responses, and some that apply to both.